-Today, magic mushrooms are used as a tool for self-growth, as well as treating legitimate medical conditions, including depression, anxiety, cluster headaches, and more.
+Magic mushrooms are used as a tool for self-growth, as well as treating legitimate medical conditions — such as depression, anxiety, cluster headaches, and more.

 Medical research on magic mushrooms has shown a lot of promise over the last few decades, and longstanding laws around the use of magic mushrooms are being revisited.